i3-Market-V3-Public-Repository/SP1-AG-Backplane/README.md

 * <b>INTEGRATOR_VERSION</b>: Integrator manager version to use
   * Optional, by default: 1.0.18

+GITLAB_USER and GITLAB_TOKEN variables are being kept for local image building, when deploying to repositories, we must use the `secrets` buildkit feature

 #### Use cases
 * <b>Integrate specified OAS and run the Backplane</b>:
   * Mount your local OAS specs directory to `/home/node/app/specs` container's path (use docker bind mount)